Practical guidance – Understanding criminal record disclosure legislation

 • Determines when criminal records become ‘spent’

+After a certain period of time (known as the rehabilitation period, and based on the sentence or disposal received) criminal records can be considered spent.
 Once spent, the person is considered ‘rehabilitated’ and, where the law applies, they are treated as if they haven’t got a criminal record.
 The result is that they don’t need to disclose it when applying for most paid or voluntary jobs.
 It also applies to buying insurance, applying for housing and enrolling on education courses.

 The effect of this is that it makes it illegal for employers to discriminate against an ex-offender on the grounds of a spent conviction, for roles where the law applies.